Enforcing constraints for interpolation and extrapolation in Generative Adversarial Networks: Numerical results

-We present numerical results for four cases in order to exhibit the significant increase in efficiency and/or accuracy that can be achieved in training a GAN when we enforce directly a constraint.
-We want to note here that all the results presented correspond to the typical behavior observed over a large number of experiments.
+We want to emphasize here that all the results presented correspond to the typical behavior observed over a large number of experiments.
 Obviously, since the training algorithm is random there is bound to be variance in the performance of each approach.
 Respecting this inevitability we did {\it not} handpick the results of a certain approach to make a point but presented results that exhibit the overall trends found in the experiments.